 It will be a narrow road to travel, one with pitfalls on either side.
 The last thing we need is to turn the church into vain snobs, calling anything that couldn’t find its way into a grocery store magazine, sinful.
 We also can’t make it strictly physical, neglect the spiritual side, start a P90X class in the gym and call it done.

 We were never promised an easy road.
-But, when we ignore the problem, decide not to be our brother’s/sister’s keeper, we stand by while people kill themselves slowly, and it will be yet another facet of life in which we are no different than the world around us.
+But, when we ignore the problem, decide not to be our brother’s/sister’s keeper, we stand by while people kill themselves slowly, and it will be yet another facet of life in which we are no different from the world around us.
 We’ve got to open our eyes and see that this obesity epidemic is the church’s problem.

 What do you think?
 Do you hate me now?
 Have you ever seen a community address this issue well?
 If not, how can we do so?